eclipse/kapua/docs/developer-guide/en/sso.md

 about Keycloak, see the [Keycloak Documentation](http://www.keycloak.org/documentation.html).

-Similarly to the 'generic' provider, these properties, in combination with the common properties defined previously, can be set via environment variables thanks to the `run-console` bash script included in the Console docker container.
+Similarly to the 'generic' provider, these properties, in combination with the common properties defined previously, can be set via environment variables thanks to the `run-console` bash script included in the Console docker container (see [here](#configuring-kapua-to-use-sso-with-the-keycloak-server) for more detailed information)
-Please refer to the [assembly module README file](assembly/README.md) for detailed information about these environment variables.

 ### Enabling users to SSO

-In order to enable a user to login through an OpenID provider, the user must first be created on the OpenID Connect server (e.g. using Keycloak, on the Keycloak Admin Console).
+In order to enable a user to login through an OpenID provider, the user must first be created on the OpenID Connect server (e.g. using Keycloak, on the Keycloak Admin Console, inside the kapua realm created for this application).
 Secondly, the user can be added to Kapua.
 Such user differs from a 'normal' one for its type (which is `EXTERNAL`, while a normal user is `INTERNAL`) and for not having any credentials (since his credentials are stored in the OpenID Provider).

-Currently there are three methods to register an external user in Kapua: using the _SimpleRegistrationProcessor_ , using _REST API_ or using the _console_.
+Currently, there are three methods to register an external user in Kapua: using the _SimpleRegistrationProcessor_ , using _REST API_ or using the _console_.

 #### Insert the user through the SimpleRegistrationProcessor module